 Nexgard Flea Tick Chewable For Dogs

 Nexgard is a beef flavored chewable tablet that kills fleas and ticks found on dogs.
 This new formulation created a revolution by being the first chewable tablets that kills both fleas and ticks.
+Moreover, it also treats American dog tick, Brown dog tick, Lone star tick and Black-legged tick.
 A monthly treatment, it starts killing fleas within 8 hours and destroys 100% adult fleas within 24 hours and ticks within 48 hours of administration.
 Its continuous activity for four weeks keeps killing adult fleas before they lay eggs and thus prevents future infestations.

 How does it work?